typelevel/sbt-tpolecat/README.md

 Unfortunately, this means that in synchronous test suites, every assertion discards this `Assertion` value, triggering the `-Wnonunit-statement` compiler warning.

-If you find yourself in this situation, you can disable the `-Wnonunit-discard` option in your test suite like so:
+If you find yourself in this situation, you can disable the `-Wnonunit-statement` option in your test suite like so:

 ```scala
 import org.typelevel.scalacoptions.ScalacOptions